Iberojet Flight Delay and Cancellation Compensation

 Less than 7 DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-If you agree to take another flight from the airline, you’re still eligible for compensation.
-The key factor is your arrival time at your destination.
+If you choose to board another flight from the airline, you can still get compensation.
+The most important thing is when you reach your final destination.

 2. The delay in your arrival